IllumiDesk/illumidesk/CONTRIBUTING.md

 The CI/CD pipeline will check coding style but will not error out.
 There may be situations where minor coding style errors are less important that in important merges to the `main` branch.
 However, these are considered on a case-by-case basis.

 ## Commit Messages, Changelog, and Releases

+This project includes `pre-commit` hooks configured to run `black`, `flake8`, and `pip-compile` before running and completing the `git commit ...` command.
+If these tools do not run when running the `git add ...` and `git commit ...` commands, make sure you install the pre-commit hooks with `pre-commit install`.

 ### For Contributors